johnjago/getdashify.com/content/support.md

 - Submit a [help desk ticket](https://forms.gle/pRezSbdUcZmvZdX27)
 - Post in the [support forum on WordPress.org](https://wordpress.org/support/plugin/dashify/)

-## Expected response time
+## Response time

-We’ll try to get back to you within **3 business days**, but at times we may be busier.
+Dashify is a passion project to make WooCommerce better, and we get lots of messages, so we’ll do our best to respond as quickly as we can.
+During busy times however, it may take **about one week**.
+Thank you for your patience and support!

 ## Do I need to pay for Dashify Pro to get support?

 No. We offer free assistance to everyone using Dashify, whether you purchased the Pro version or not.